Goby Toothbrush Reviews

 Whether electric or manual, Colgate’s Oral Care Center also recommends looking for a toothbrush with soft bristles, as well as those with a head shape and size that fits comfortably in your mouth.

-The bottom line is that, using the proper technique, organizations like Consumer Reports, WebMD, and the American Dental Association report that manual and electric toothbrushes can effectively clean teeth and help maintain proper oral health.
+When using the proper technique with a manual or electric toothbrush, they can effectively clean teeth and help maintain proper oral health.
 This could then foreseeably lead to a healthier mouth and happier dentist appointments, as claimed on the Goby website.

-However, many of these same sites indicate that when it comes to actual plaque reduction, electric models could have a slight advantage.
+However, when it comes to actual plaque reduction, electric models could have a slight advantage.

 On top of this, they can make the brushing process easier (especially for children or those with dexterity concerns) and more pleasurable, while common features like multiple modes and timers can add a certain level of convenience.